mossicrue/rancher-bible/rancher-certs-lv1/week2/01-rancher-docker/01-install-rancher.md

 - BYO (Bring Your Own) Self-Signed Cert

 ### BYO Self-Signed Certificates
-To use your self-signed cert, you have to attach the certificate files as docker volume You need 3 files: the private key, full-chain certificate and the CA cert
+To use your self-signed cert, you have to attach the certificate files as docker volume.
+You need 3 files: the private key, full-chain certificate and the CA cert
 ```bash
 docker run -d --restart=unless-stopped \